joinpursuit/Pursuit-Core-Web/data-structures-&-algorithms/dealing-w-errors/lesson-notes/README.md

 If you realize that your problem is that you lack fundamental understanding, a book can be a great resource.
 A few are free and online.

-Books tend to be reviewed by many people and you can have more confidence that you are learning from a trusted and reviewed resource
+Books tend to be reviewed by many people and you can have more confidence that you are learning from a trusted and reviewed resource.

+Additionally, they are put together in a cohesive order that can help fill in missing details.
+Starting a book from the start can be a great way to level up.
+It can also serve as a reference when you need to review or go deeper on a topic.

 Online JavaScript: